sap-tutorials/Tutorials/tutorials/react-add-javascript/react-add-javascript.md

 The first React component is a single list element.
 In order to have multiple list elements, the next component will be a container that holds multiple list items.

 In Bootstrap, this is called a `list-group`.
 Our new component will hold a list group, and place the list items inside of itself.
-In React terms, this is called component [Children](https://facebook.github.io/react/docs/multiple-components.html#children).
+In React terms, this is called component [Composition](https://reactjs.org/docs/composition-vs-inheritance.html).
+Composition is where you put multiple elements together to create a larger set.

 Open your `index.html` file, and scroll to the `<script>` tag in the top of the document.